typelevel/typelevel.github.com/_posts/2015-07-16-method-equiv.md

-I do confess to one oddity in my terminology: **the method that has more specific type is *the more general method*.** I hope the example of `mdropFirstT` <:ₘ `mdropFirstE` justifies my choice.  `mdropFirstT` has more specific type, and rejects more implementations, such as the one that returns a list with `42` in it above.
+I do confess to one oddity in my terminology: **the method that has more specific type is *the more general method*.** I hope the example of `mdropFirstT` <:*ₘ* `mdropFirstE` justifies my choice.
+`mdropFirstT` has more specific type, and rejects more implementations, such as the one that returns a list with `42` in it above.
 Thus, it has fewer implementations, in the same way that more specific types have fewer values inhabiting them.
 But it can be used in more circumstances, so it is “more general”.
 The generality in terms of when a method can be used is directly proportional to the specificity of its type.

 Java’s edge of insanity
 -----------------------